Induction Motor Core Lamination in China

 Induction Motor Lamination Prototype

+Motor lamination employs laser welding or glue bonding process to stack together.
 With a rapid lamination prototype lead time of 7-15 days, we prioritize efficiency without compromising quality, facilitating swift development and testing of induction motor prototypes for our clients.

 Asynchronous Motor Lamination Stamping

-Progressive die stamping streamlines production by sequentially feeding the electrical steel strips through a series of dies, creating complex and precisely formed laminations with high efficiency.
+Progressive stamping streamlines production by sequentially feeding the electrical steel strips through a series of dies, creating complex and precisely formed laminations with high efficiency.
 It is cost-effective for high-volume production.

 Lamination Stacking For Induction Motor